breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 This means you are free to:

-**Share**—copy and redistribute the policy in any medium or format; **Adapt**—remix, transform, and build upon the policy for any purpose, even commercially.
+**Share**—copy and redistribute the policy in any medium or format; **Adapt**—remix, transform, and build upon the policy

 And if you do, you must:

 1\. **Attribute**—Give credit to the author and source appropriately and say whether any changes have been made from the original;
 2\. **ShareAlike**—Share your policy or document under the same licence, and link to details about the licence.

+You may not use the material for commercial purposes.